thayton/thayton.github.io/_drafts/scraping-ajax-pages-with-python.md

     return jobs
 {% endhighlight %}

+On line 4 we initialize `pageNumber` to 0 to get the first page of jobs.

+Then on lines 7-10 we create a dict for the parameters we'll be sending in the POST request and convert `search_request` into a JSON string using `json.dumps` in the process.

+Next on lines 12-18 we send the POST request.
+I've included the headers argument to show how you can control what headers are sent in your request but it's not necessary in this case to make the request work.

+Once we've sent the POST request, we parse our response using BeautifulSoup and extract the desired fields.

+On lines 33-34 we increment the page and then repeat our previous steps until we've gotten `max_pages` (by default 3) worth of results.

+Let's try it out by instantiating the scraper and calling `scrape()`.

 {% highlight python %}
 if __name__ == '__main__':
     scraper = AppleJobsScraper()
     scraper.scrape()
+{% endhighlight %}

+{% highlight bash %}
+$ ./scraper.py | head
+{'title': u'US-Business Leader', 'location': u'Various', 'jobid': u'USABL'}
+{'title': u'US-Business Manager', 'location': u'Various', 'jobid': u'USABM'}
+{'title': u'US-Business Specialist', 'location': u'Various', 'jobid': u'USABS'}
+{'title': u'US-Apple Store Leader Program', 'location': u'Various', 'jobid': u'USALP'}
+{'title': u'US-Creative', 'location': u'Various', 'jobid': u'USACR'}
+{'title': u'US-Expert', 'location': u'Various', 'jobid': u'USAEX'}
+{'title': u'US-Inventory Specialist', 'location': u'Various', 'jobid': u'USAIS'}
+{'title': u'US-Manager', 'location': u'Various', 'jobid': u'USAMN'}
+{'title': u'US-Market Leader', 'location': u'Various', 'jobid': u'USAML'}
+{'title': u'US-Genius', 'location': u'Various', 'jobid': u'USAGN'}
 {% endhighlight %}